barumau/pandunia/english/detali_kanun.md

 > **gaw meza** - high table
 > **bon kursi** - good chair

-When adjective can be also after the noun.
+An adjective can be also after the noun.
 Often this type of phrases can be read as complete sentences, where the verb _to be_ is implied.

 > **batu day.** - The stone is big.
 > **meza gaw.** - The table is high.